dart-lang/site-www/src/_guides/libraries/objective-c-interop.md

 To learn more about FFI and interfacing with C code directly, see the [C interop guide](/guides/libraries/c-interop).

-It is also possible to generate Objective-C headers for Swift APIs, allowing `dart:ffi` and `package:ffigen` to interact with Swift.
+You can generate Objective-C headers for Swift APIs, allowing `dart:ffi` and `package:ffigen` to interact with Swift.

 ## Objective-C Example